Fei-X/twitter_suicidal_tendency/README.md

 All of them are hand-labeled with suicidal tendency.

 ### Coding
-The data_collection.ipynb file do the initial data crawling from twitter.com using twint.
+The data_collection.ipynb file does the initial data crawling from twitter.com using twint.
-The preprocessing.ipynb file transform the data into machine-learning-friendly mode.
+The preprocessing.ipynb file transforms the data into machine-learning-friendly mode.